snapview/sunrise/README.md

 ##### Convert to boolean

-To check that element is truthy you can use `toBool` function.
+To check that element is truthy you can use the `toBool` function.

 ```typescript
 const x = cell(1)